-Students whose cumulative grade point averages fall below Satisfactory Progress Standards (Cumulative 2.0 GPA) for any given semester will be placed on academic warning for the following semester.
-The notice of the warning will be sent to the students and their faculty advisor for documentation only.
-Students on academic warning are encouraged to access CFCC resources including the Learning Lab, Counseling, enrolling in ACA 111 or ACA 122, advisors, Disability Support Services, and/or Career Services.
+Students whose cumulative grade point averages fall below a 2.0 for any given semester will be placed on academic warning for the following semester.
+The notice of the warning will be sent to the students and their advisor for documentation purposes.
+Students on academic warning are encouraged to access CFCC resources including the Learning Lab, Counseling, enrolling in ACA 122 (if applicable to student’s program), the Academic Advisiong Center, Student Accessibility Services, Financial Aid,and/or Career Services.

-Furthermore, students on academic probation whose cumulative grade point average remains below the Satisfactory Progress Standards (Cumulative 2.0 GPA) in any subsequent semester thereafter will remain on academic probation until the satisfactory progress standard (Cumulative 2.0 GPA) is met.
-Students continuing on academic probation are required to meet with an Academic Success Coach two (2) separate times during each semester and may register for a maximum of six (6) credit hours per semester until their cumulative GPA reaches 2.0.
+Furthermore, students on academic probation whose cumulative grade point average remains below 2.0in any subsequent semester thereafter will remain on academic probation until the 2.0 cumulative GPA is met.
+Students continuing on academic probation are required to meet with their assigned Counselor and/or Academic Advisor as determined in the Academic Improvement Plan until their cumulative GPA reaches 2.0.

 Students receiving financial aid must maintain satisfactory academic progress (SAP) to be eligible to continue to receive funding.
 All earned grades will be used to determine a student’s compliance with the 2.0 cumulative GPA requirement, and all attempted hours will be included in the calculation of maximum time frame.

 Academic Integrity / Cheating and Plagiarism